 In other words, if you’re a WhatsApp user, transferring your WhatsApp data to any new phone is essential.
 But this could be difficult if you’re transitioning from one mobile OS to another, such as from Android to iPhone.

-To help you out, I compiled this useful guide to help you easily transfer WhatsApp from Android to iPhone.
+To help you out, I compiled this useful guide to help you easily transfer WhatsApp from Android to iPhone (if you need to transfer more than just WhatsApp, check this post).
 If you follow these tutorials to the letter, you should have no problem accessing your data and using WhatsApp in no time.

 - 1 4 Ways To Transfer WhatsApp From Android To iPhone